molecularmachinist/functional_sampling_tool/README.md

 ### Configuration

-At the top of the config file you can setup the remote options, eg. the directory on the remote machine to be synced, and the remote name.
+At the top of the config file (well, really anywhere in the file, but at the top in the examples) you can setup the remote options, eg. the directory on the remote machine to be synced, and the remote name.
 The syncing will be done using `rsync`, to `<remote_name>:<remote_path>/`, so remote name should either be the full url (with `<username>@` prepended if username is not the same as on local machine), or just the hostname if you've defined it in `~/.ssh/config`.

 The next most important settings to change are the selections, where you should define the selections to be used firstly to calculate the function, and secondly to calculate the clustering.
 Both can be either an MDAnalysis selection string, or if the `index_file` variable points to a gromacs index file, optionally an index group in the file.
 Note though, when using atom names in the selection, that in order to get the chain information properly, the initial gro file will be made into a PDB file, which will be used as the structure file when reading trajectory info, and this process sometimes may change the atom naming scheme.